Doris58/Smart-Home-Management-System/README.md

 ## TO DO

+- Ensuring databases persistence across container restarts by configuring Docker volumes
-- Integration with custom domains for Infobip email service.
+- Integration with custom domains for Infobip email service
-- Adding unit and integration tests.
+- Adding unit and integration tests